Astra Lost in Space: Manga

 In North America, the manga was licensed for English release by Viz Media.

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced on February 5, 2019.
+An anime television series adaptation was announced in February 2019.
 The series was animated by Lerche and directed by Masaomi Andō, with Norimitsu Kaihō handling series composition, and Keiko Kurosawa designing the characters.
-Masaru Yokoyama and Nobuaki Nobusawa composed the series' music.
+Masaru Yokoyama and Nobuaki Nobusawa composed the music.
 It aired from July 3 to September 18, 2019, on AT-X, Tokyo MX, TVA, KBS, SUN, and BS11.
 The first and last episodes aired as one-hour specials.
 Nonoc performed the series' opening theme song "star*frost", while the ending theme, "Glow at the Velocity of Light", was performed by Riko Azuna.
 Funimation licensed the series in North America and the British Isles, and streamed it in both subtitled and dubbed formats.